 It was a really important lesson for me.
 I spent a lot of my time working on this project.
 First of all, I tried to have the perfect product with lots of features without even having a clue whether anybody wanted it.

 Second, it was not my idea, but I ended working much more than my co-founders.
 They had a source of income (they had jobs) and they had to be in their offices at least 8 hours of the day.
 So, when they worked on the project it would only be around 2 or 3 hours per weekday.
 I don’t regret this, and above all, I don’t blame them.
 It was my choice to work on the project and put a lot of effort into it.

-Third, until this point, I didn’t have an idea about how finances work for a small company.
-We didn’t raise any capital, we didn’t inject any capital into the company, but Agustin, my co-founder, was really great with numbers and he had a Ph.D. on finance and worked in an investment bank.
+Thirdly, until this point, I didn’t have an idea about how the finances worked for a small company.
+We didn’t raise any capital nor did we inject any capital into the company.
+Although, Agustin, my co-founder, was really good with numbers and had a Ph.D. in finance and also worked in an investment bank.

 Fourthly and finally, I didn’t know about the Lean Startup book as I mentioned previously.
 But I had a similar experience.
 After reading the book, this point makes much more sense for me.
 I learned to try to reach the same result without doing the whole process myself, and also to try and validate my idea or product before getting deep into the development of the product.